LaunchCodeEducation/linux/content/configurations/ubuntu/user-login/index.md

 title: "First Time User Login"
 draft: false
 weight: 120
-originalAuthor: "John Woolbright" # to be set by page creator
-originalAuthorGitHub: "jwoolbright23" # to be set by page creator
-reviewer: "Paul Matthews" # to be set by the page reviewer
-reviewerGitHub: "pdmxdd" # to be set by the page reviewer
-lastEditor: "" # update any time edits are made after review
-lastEditorGitHub: "" # update any time edits are made after review
-lastMod: 2022-03-22 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 After your machine boots up for the first time, or after you have completed the Ubuntu installation you will be greeted with the typical Ubuntu user login screen: